nocke/jekyll.nocke.de/README.md

 `npm watch` – watches Jekyll content files, however not `_config.yml`

-`npm restart` – does the same, but also restarts on `_config.yml` changes. (might cause a 2-3 delay, in particular together with live reloading, below).
+`npm restart` – does the same, but also restarts on `_config.yml` changes.

 Local site is accessible at [`localhost:4000`](http://localhost:4000).

 `npm reload` – live reload (pressing ‘refresh’ no more) proxy, outputs to port 4001.
+Works for boths content and styling changes.

 **Most convenient:** use `npm restart` and `npm reload`, access dev site at [`localhost:4001`](http://localhost:4001).

 `npm start` does precisely that.

+### caveats
+→ `_config.yml` changes might cause a 2-3s delay, in particular together with live reloading.
+But should eventuall load.
+→ adding files might mean to stop and restart the live reload task, so those file get on the watchlist

 ## Acknowledgements